nsacyber/HIRS/package/win/tcg-rim-tool/README.md

 This README is part of the ZIP_Files.zip generated from hirs_package_linux.yml the goal of this zip is to have the TCG RIM tool, and the TCG Eventlog tool available on windows.

 To get the tools working on windows follow the instructions below:

-1- Unzip the main folder ("ZIP_Files"), followed by unzipping both the tcg_eventlog_tool.zip and tcg_rim_tool.zip in the working directory.
+1- Unzip the main folder ("ZIP_Files"), followed by unzipping both the tcg_eventlog_tool.zip and tcg_rim_tool.zip in the working directory. \

-2- Open PowerShell as administrator and run > Set-ExecutionPolicy unrestricted To verify run > Get-ExecutionPolicy and it should be set to "unrestricted"
+2- Open PowerShell as administrator and run > Set-ExecutionPolicy unrestricted<br />
+To verify run > Get-ExecutionPolicy and it should be set to "unrestricted"

 3- Right click on create_hirs_desktop_shortcut.ps1 and run with PowerShell, a PowerShell terminal will pop-up, if prompted type "R" to run the script.